sjackman/white-spruce-organelles-paper/README.md

 length, depth of coverage and GC content of the sequences.

 The white spruce plastid genome shows no structural rearrangements when compared with Norway spruce.
-The mitochondrial genome in contrast shows much structural rearrangement, though more work is needed to determine what is due to the draft nature of these mitochondrial assemblies and what is true structural rearrangement.
+All protein coding and rRNA genes of the prince sago palm (*Cycas taitungensis*) mitochondrion are present in the white spruce mitochondrion.

 The protein coding gene content of the mitochondrial genome is quite sparse, with 101 protein coding genes in 5.9 Mbp, in comparison to the plastid genome,